-Writing the Essay
+Writing the essay

 This is not merely a writing class, however.
 Students will have opportunity to read, savor, analyze, discuss and and enjoy some classics of English Literature.
 In that way, our class times will be divided fairly evenly between writing instruction and discussion of the weekly readings.
-Please see this link to view and purchase texts we will be using for discussion in class.
+Please see the link above to view and purchase texts we will be using for discussion in class.

 Writing will be assigned nearly every week.
-Most assignments will be sent to me for critique.
+Most assignments will be sent to me for comment.
 I endeavor to provide written feedback on them within a week's time.
 Some assignments are to be read by the writer to the class.
 The tutor and the class will provide feedback at the time of the reading.
-(This is great practice that allows students to gain confidence in reading their work to a "live" audience.)
+(This is great practice that allows students to gain confidence in reading their work to a live audience.)
 Some assignments will be sent to a fellow student for critique; and some will be submitted to mom or dad for feedback.
-Courses will be held in an online classroom using Webex techonlogy.
+Courses will be held in an online classroom using Webex technology.
 Set up information can be found here.

 Checks are made payable to Matthew Turnbull and a non-refundable deposit of $50 to reserve your seat is required by August 20th, the remainder is due the first week of class.
 This deposit is part of first semester tuition.
 Second semester tuition is due the first week of that semester.
-Tuition is not refundable after the first month of the semester.This is a year-long class; please register only if you are able to take both semesters.
+Tuition is not refundable after the first month of the semester.

 True ease in writing comes from art, not chance,